-The Expensive Things LVMH CEO Bernard Arnault Bought with his Billions
+The expensive things LVMH CEO Bernard Arnault bought with his billions

-With an estimated net worth of US$186.3 billion (RM788 billion), chairman and CEO of the luxury goods conglomerate Louis Vuitton Moët Hennessy (LVMH) Bernard Arnault joined the centibillionaires club in May 2021, according to Forbes.
+With an estimated net worth of US$186.3 billion, chairman and CEO of the luxury goods conglomerate Louis Vuitton Moët Hennessy (LVMH) Bernard Arnault joined the centibillionaires club in May 2021, according to Forbes.
 The French fashion mogul is one of the richest people in the world and a force to reckon with.

 Luxury purchases portfolio

-He started his journey to the top in the 1980s when he first ventured into fashion with US$15 million (RM64 million) from his father’s construction business.
-He got the rest of US$65 million (RM275 million) financed from Lazard to buy Boussac – the then-parent company of Christian Dior – in 1985.
+He started his journey to the top in the 1980s when he first ventured into fashion with US$15 million from his father’s construction business.
+He got the rest of US$65 million financed from Lazard to buy the then-parent company of Christian Dior – in 1985.

-Since then, Arnault has been acquiring luxury brands and earned nicknames like “the wolf in the cashmere coat“ in French media.
-In 1987, the conglomerate LVMH came into existence with the merger of Moët & Chandon and Hennessy, the world’s largest champagne and cognac producers, respectively.

 Bernard Arnault then went on to conquer leading European luxury brands, including couture-brand Givenchy (1988), French perfume, makeup and skincare giant Guerlain (1994), French leather luxury goods brand Céline (1996), the Italian jewellery brand Bvlgari (2011), Paris-based couture house Christian Dior (2017), American luxury jewellery and accessory brand Tiffany & Co.
 (2020) and Italian luxury label Off–White (2021), bringing the total to 75 stellar brands.